 Actions Needed: NRC agreed with this recommendation.
-As of February 2023, NRC stated that as part of its ongoing rulemaking process, it would develop additional guidance to regulators and licensees to reduce the potential that altered or counterfeit licenses could be used to purchase category 3 material.
-This includes exploring the specific methods listed in our recommendation.
-In addition, we made another recommendation in an Official Use Only version of this report that, if implemented, would reduce the risk of a dirty bomb.
+As of February 2024, NRC stated that as part of its ongoing rulemaking process, it would develop additional guidance to regulators and licensees to reduce the potential that altered or counterfeit licenses could be used to purchase category 3 material.
+This includes exploring the specific methods listed in our recommendation, such as using multifactor authentication.
+In addition, we made another recommendation in an Official Use Only version of our report that, if implemented, would reduce the risk of a dirty bomb.8